stianjsu/sudokuprogram/README.md

 ## Note:
 * The program is very specific in which sudoku-boards it can read.
 View the examplefile if you wish to play your own board.
-* I do not know how to spell suduko, so bear with me if you look in to the code ;)
+* I somehow didn't bother to learn how to spell sudoku, so bear with me if you look through the code ;)